-These guidelines were developed so that WGs can apply them in a common-sense and workable manner.
+This guideline was developed so that WGs can apply it in a common-sense and workable manner.
 This document identifies the conformance requirements and statements to be included or addressed in specifications as well as addressing the anatomy of the specification.
 Conformance requirements are the expressions that convey the criteria to be fulfilled in an implementation of a specification.
 The conformance requirements are stated in a conformance clause or statements within the specification.
 The anatomy of the specification pertains to the method for writing the specification using schemata.
-A specification represented by an XML grammar with sufficient granularity of its information facilitates the generation of test materials by providing the ability to point to, extract, query, manipulate and/or automatically generate test materials.
-Given the symbiotic connection between specification and test materials, this document also addresses the intermixed quality practices of specification authoring and test material production and maintenance within the W3C process.
+A specification represented by an XML grammar with sufficient granularity of the information conveyed facilitates the generation of test materials by providing the ability to point to, extract, query, manipulate and/or automatically generate test materials.
+Given the symbiotic connection between specification and test materials, this document also addresses the intermixed QA-activities of specification authoring and test material production and maintenance within the W3C process.

 This document is part of a family of QA Framework documents designed to improve the quality of W3C specifications as well as their implementations by solidifying and extending current quality practices within the W3C.
 The QA Framework documents are:

-The process for developing testable technical reports and specifications is affected by QA activities beyond those that are explicitly provided in this document.
+The process for developing testable technical reports and specifications is affected by QA-activities beyond those that are explicitly provided in this document.
 Specifically, the QA Framework documents are interrelated and complement each other.
-For example, the anatomy of a specification is dependent on the type of test materials that will be built - hence there is interrelationship between this document and the Test Guidelines.
-Links between applicable guidelines in this document and the other Framework documents will be given.
+For example, the anatomy of a specification is dependent on the type of test materials that will be built - hence the interrelationship between this document and the Test Guidelines.
+Links between applicable guidelines in this document to the other Framework documents will be given.